eriktaubeneck/hacker_risk/README.md

 #### cards

 An array containing the Risk cards which you currently hold.
-If you have more than 5 of these at the beginning of your turn, or after you eliminate and enemy (and take their cards), you will be forced to spend these cards through the "spend_cards" action.
+If you have more than 5 of these at the beginning of your turn, or after you eliminate and enemy (and take their cards), you will be forced to spend these cards through the ```spend_cards``` action.

 #### earned_cards_this_turn